In April 2013, WordPress installations around the world were subjected to global-scale brute force attacks.

 Matt then goes on to provide a couple of security tips, before stating the following …

 For an example of a beautiful, responsive banking website built on WordPress, check out Gateway Bank of Mesa AZ.
 WordPress is also trusted to run sites for some of the largest and most security-conscious organizations in the world, including Facebook, SAP, Glenn Greenwald’s The Intercept, eBay, McAfee, Sophos, GNOME, Mozilla, MIT, Reuters, CNN, Google Ventures, NASA, and literally hundreds more.

 As the most widely used CMS in the world, many people use and deploy the open source version of WordPress in a sub-optimal and insecure way, but the same could be said of Linux, Apache, MySQL, Node, Rails, Java, or any widely-used software.
 It is possible and actually not that hard to run WordPress in a way that is secure enough for a bank, government site, media site, or anything.

-Other Issues Affecting WP Blog Security
+Other Issues Affecting Security

-There’s No Reason Not To Choose WordPress
+There’s No Reason To Avoid Choosing WordPress

-WordPress Security – Tips
+WordPress Security – Practical Tips

 - National Vulnerability Database